zcang/SpaOTsc/README.md

 For more details, please see the jupyter notebooks in ``tutorial_short`` and api document in ``doc/API_reference.pdf``.

 A **full tutorial** reproducing results in the publication can be obtained through this [Google Drive link](https://drive.google.com/file/d/1IqKp-KkVOvSUDhiyDMRgkueiLdkeApgd/view?usp=sharing) or [Dropbox link](https://www.dropbox.com/s/w4ow94s7ek8zemr/SpaOTsc_tutorial_full.zip?dl=0).
+(The Google drive link sometimes doesn't work in Chrome.
+Please try other browsers if it fails to download.)

 ## Ackonwledgement
 SpaOTsc relies on optimal transport theory (especially structured ot [1] and unbalanced ot [2]), partial information decomposition [3], and random forest model [4].